ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

         XmlRole { name: "content"; query: "content/string()" }
         XmlRole { name: "hq"; query: "link[@rel='enclosure']/@href/string()" }

-.. rubric:: Creating Flipable Labels
-   :name: creating-flipable-labels

 When users select the **Edit** button, the album labels are flipped from their front side to their back side and the text on them changes from album name to **Remove**.

 In AlbumDelegate.qml, we use the Tag custom type to specify the text to display on the front and back sides of album labels:

 .. code:: qml